 2. Potomac Green

 Located in the Dulles corridor near Dulles International Airport, Potomac Green is the second most-popular community in Virginia.
 This Northern Virginia location means the community has easy access to both Washington, D.C., the Shenandoah Valley, and the Blue Ridge Mountains.
 The community of 1,400 homes centers around the clubhouse, a 29,000 square-foot social and gathering space.
 The state-of-the-art fitness center includes a large gym area with exercise equipment, an indoor track and exercise area, an aerobics studio, a hot tub spa, and indoor and outdoor pools.

-Outside, residents can exercise and socialize on the tennis, bocce ball, or volleyball courts, or simply take a walk in the lush greenery of the community.
+Outside, residents can exercise and socialize on the tennis, bocce, or volleyball courts, or simply take a walk in the lush greenery of the community.
 With clubs, game nights, social activities, and classes, residents can get to know each other well.
 Although residents can choose from condos, attached, and single-family homes, homes are only offered for resale.

 3. Heritage Hunt - Gainesville